What is TRIR?

 Knowing this rate is only effective if you know what you’re recording.

-Before we jump into the calculation, it’s important that we clearly define what exactly a “recordable incident” is: the illness or injury resulting from an incident or exposure while an employee was working.
-If a work environment aggravated an employee’s pre-existing condition, this is also counted.
+A recordable incident is an illness or injury resulting from an incident or exposure while an employee was working.
+A work environment that aggravates an employee’s pre-existing condition also counts.

-You can read more about how the Canadian Centre for Occupational Health and Safety qualifies workplace injuries here.
+Learn more about how the Canadian Centre for Occupational Health and Safety qualifies workplace injuries.

-Unfortunately, the chances that you have an even number of 100 workers is very unlikely.
-If you have only 10 employees and 20,000 work hours, your TRIR could be quite high.
-Say you were to have three injuries in a year with those 10 employees, you’re left with an alarmingly-high rate of 30.
+Critics of the TRIF formula say that the rate can be alarmingly high for small organizations.
+For instance, if you have only 10 employees with 20,000 work hours, your TRIF would be high.
+Say you had three injuries in a year with those 10 employees, you’re left with a rate of 30.

-Another shortcoming of the TRIR formula is that it does not consider the level of risk associated with the jobs which leaves organisations that employ more dangerous jobs vulnerable of having high rates.
+Another shortcoming of the TRIF formula is that it does not consider the level of risk associated with the jobs.
+This leaves organizations associated with higher risk levels vulnerable to having high rates.